|

 CLT 206 - Immunohematology An introduction to the field of blood banking, including the study of theoretical knowledge of blood groups and blood grouping, component and transfusion therapies, transfusion reactions, and allo- and auto-antibody formation.

-Credits: 3 Hours 2 Class Hours, 1 Laboratory Hours Course Profile Learning Outcomes of the Course:
+Credits: 2 Hours 2 Lecture Hours Course Profile Learning Outcomes of the Course:

 Upon successful completion of this course the student will be able to:

-- Apply basic principles of genetics to immunohematology.
+- Describe and apply basic principles of genetics to immunohematology.

 - Apply basic principles of immunology to blood group serology.

-- Explain the process of donor selection, describe the processes of blood or blood component donation, including apheresis.
+- Explain the process of donor selection and describe the processes of blood or blood component donation.

-- Explain the clinical significance of abnormal and disease states related to immunohematology, including drug-induced red blood cell destruction, polyagglutination, transfusion reactions, and Hemolytic Disease of the Newborn (HDN) and list the procedures relevant to each.
+- Explain the clinical significance of disease states related to immunohematology and list the procedures relevant to each.

 |